Lectures |

 (a lot of light bulbs!)

-(106 - 107 M for low-luminosity active galaxies)
+(106 - 107 M

-depending on luminosity and black hole mass
+per year! depending on luminosity and black hole mass

-black hole mass grows to over 1013 M!
+black hole mass grows to over 1013 M

 This is more massive than most galaxies.